+31 ibia

-31 BBC 'Ukrainian drone destroys Russian supersonic bomber' August 2023.
+32 BBC 'Ukrainian drone destroys Russian supersonic bomber' August 2023.

-military and civilian) infrastructure such as the Kerch bridge, recent attacks on Russian shipping seem to be focused on vessels affiliated with the Russian military.
-It is not currently clear whether Ukraine wishes to escalate further, although it has proven it can do so.
-Hope of a return to the BSGI and de-escalation continue to rest on an expected - yet unconfirmed - meeting between Putin and Erdogan in September.32
+military and civilian) infrastructure such as the Kerch bridge, attacks on Russian shipping seem to be focused on vessels affiliated with the Russian military.
+It is unclear whether Ukraine wishes to escalate further, although it has proven it can.
+Hope of a return to the BSGI and de-escalation continue to rest on the outcomes of a September 4 meeting between Putin and Erdogan, following which Erdogan stated that a return to the deal was possible.33

-Should a de-escalatory trajectory play out in the coming weeks, events since July will nonetheless have consequences for trade in the Black Sea.
+Should a de-escalatory trajectory play out in the coming weeks, events since July will still have consequences for trade in the Black Sea.
 Insurance premiums and broader demurrage costs for shipping and freight actors will continue to increase as international wheat traders view the area as high risk for commercial operations, possibly prompting them to identify alternative markets.
-On August 23, it was reported that war risk premiums were increased on shipping to Russian ports.33 According to a Reuters report, ships trading with Russian Black Sea ports cost more than \$10,000 per day higher than those working out of other Black Sea ports due to the cost of "hidden sanctions", entailing higher insurance premiums, freight charges, and using smaller and older ships.34
+On August 23, it was reported that war risk premiums were increased on shipping to Russian ports.
+According to a Reuters report, ships trading with Russian Black Sea ports cost more than \$10,000 per day higher than those working out of other Black Sea ports due to the cost of "hidden sanctions," entailing higher insurance premiums, freight charges, and using smaller and older ships.

 Some efforts have been made to mitigate additional shipping costs.
-For example, Ukraine is in the process of finalizing a plan with major global insurers to cover commercial vessels shipping grain from Ukrainian ports, with the costs shared between insurers and a local state-owned bank.35 Such an arrangement could reduce the cost of insurance for Ukrainian Black Sea shipping, but will only go so far.
+For example, Ukraine is in the process of finalizing a plan with major global insurers to cover commercial vessels shipping grain from Ukrainian ports, with the costs shared between insurers and a local state-owned bank.36 Such an arrangement could reduce the cost of insurance for Ukrainian Black Sea shipping, but will only go so far.

 The war in Ukraine may still enter a new and dangerous phase in the Black Sea, with significant negative repercussions not only for grain prices, but also possibly for other essential commodities, such as fertilizer.
-Russia is one of the world's largest exporters of essential fertilizers such as maturate of potash (MOP), urea, and potassium-based fertilizers, and produces about 15% of total global fertilizer supply.36 While fertilizer exports are not under sanction, disrupted supply routes through the Black Sea may lead to further bottlenecks and increased transport costs.37 Although global fertilizer prices have eased since 2022, they remain unaffordable in many parts of the Global South due to domestic inflation.38
+Russia is one of the world's largest exporters of essential fertilizers such as maturate of potash (MOP), urea, and potassium-based fertilizers, and produces about 15% of total global fertilizer supply.37 While fertilizer exports are not under sanction, disrupted supply routes through the Black Sea may lead to further bottlenecks and increased transport costs.38 Although global fertilizer prices have eased since 2022, they remain unaffordable in many parts of the Global South due to domestic inflation.39